decipher-cs/-React-Task-Tracker/README.md

 - ExpressJS for routing
 - mySQL as database
 - PlanetScale for hosting mySQL database
-- Cyclic.sh for hosting backend
+- Cyclic for hosting backend

 ### TODO